The Doctor: Sweaty-gelignite-is highly-unstable. One good sneeze could set it off. [carefully puts the box on the floor]

 - Another hair-trigger explosive is fulminate of mercury, which is used in blasting caps in order to set off other explosives and percussion caps for muskets in the mid-1800s.

 - And if you think fulminate of mercury is bad, then look at fulminate of silver.
 It can explode under its own weight.

 - There are "contact explosives" (see The Other Wiki) that are almost ridiculously sensitive.
 Nitrogen triiodide, when dry, is so sensitive that being exposed to alpha radiation is enough to detonate it.

-- Averted with C4 (which is famous for it's stability and inability to go off w/out a blasting cap) and TNT (which is safe and sane; you can burn the stuff in a stove, and it won't explode, you need a detonator to explode TNT).
+- Averted with C4 (which is famous for its stability and inability to go off w/out a blasting cap) and TNT (which is safe and sane; you can burn the stuff in a stove, and it won't explode, you need a detonator to explode TNT).
 Soldiers in the Vietnam War were known to light small pieces of it to heat up MREs.
 Also, high explosives used in military context are always rated for sensitivity to penetration from gunfire - needless to say, insensitive types are preferred and mostly used, so usually you can shoot a HE brick full of holes to no effect.
 Detonating charges, (blasting caps, fuses, etc.) on the other hand, are quite partial to blowing up when shot at.